 2 Cor 12:2-4 NLT

 Paul believed people, whose names are written in the Book of Life, go to Paradise.
-This was manifested by something he said later on, he was talking about how it would be better for him to go to the Lord, but since he has work yet to do, it would be more beneficial to stay.
-If Paul believed we sleep after dying, then he wouldn’t be anxiously looking forward to the beyond.
+This was manifested by something he said later on, he was talking about how it would be better for him to go to the Lord, but since he has work yet to do, it would be more beneficial to other people for him to stay.
+If Paul believed we sleep after dying, then he wouldn’t be anxiously looking forward to stepping into the beyond.

 “For to me, living means living for Christ, and dying is even better.
 But if I live, I can do more fruitful work for Christ.
 So I really don’t know which is better.
 I’m torn between two desires: I long to go and be with Christ, which would be far better for me.
 But for your sakes, it is better that I continue to live.”